amirr0r/notes/Infosec/Pwn/notes.md

 > ABI versioning convention = **soname**.
 Increment over the years

-Generally linux operating systems are distributed with a specific version of GLI which will not change for the support period.
+Generally, linux operating systems are distributed with a specific version of GLIBC, which will not change for the support period.

 **Tip**: we can run libc.so to figure out which version is used and what version of `gcc` it was compiled with: